Aditya6709/Aditya6709/README.md

 ## 💻 Projects
 ### 1. **Social-Media Platform** 🎵
 - **Overview:**
-  Developed a machine learning model to classify music genres based on audio features.
-The app analyzes audio files provided by users and predicts the genre with high accuracy.
+  Built my own social media platform from scratch        where you can safely share your thoughts without    risking your privacy .

 - **Key Features:**
-  - Extracts and processes audio features like **MFCCs (Mel-frequency Cepstral Coefficients)**, chroma, and spectral contrast using libraries like **Librosa**.
-  - Trained a deep learning model using **TensorFlow/Keras** for robust classification.
-  - Offers a user-friendly interface where users can upload audio files and receive predictions in real-time.
+  - Authentication:firebase authentication for safe google login
+- Follow/unfollow users
+- Adding favorites to see posts according to your liking.
+- Personalized Settings page to change username, email and favorites
+- Live posts (only followed user posts are visible)
+- Like post feature

 - **Tech Stack:**
-  - **Backend:** Python, TensorFlow, Librosa
+  - **Backend:** NXT js , firebase
-  - **Frontend:** Streamlit (for web app)
+  - **Frontend:** NXT js
-  - **Deployment:** Hosted the model on **Streamlit**
+  - **Deployment:** Hosted  on **vercel**

-- **Challenges Solved:**
+  - **Database:**MongoDB Atlas**
-  - Optimized the model to handle varying audio qualities and file formats.
-  - Enhanced performance by normalizing audio input and reducing noise in datasets.

 - **Future Improvements:**
-  - Expanding the dataset for better accuracy across diverse music genres.
+  - Expanding the app for more features
-  - Adding support for real-time genre prediction from live audio recordings.
+  - Adding support for real-time chatting .
-  - Enabling recommendations for similar songs/artists based on genre predictions.

-- **Impact:**
-  Simplifies music genre identification for music enthusiasts, DJs, and producers, while showcasing the power of machine learning in audio classification.
+  - Adding videos and images to post using  cloud storage

 ### 2. **CV-analyzer** 📄